 Executive Summary

-It is unequivocal that emissions of the well-mixed greenhouse gases (GHG) carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) from human activities are the main driver of increases in atmospheric GHG concentrations since the pre-industrial period.
+It is unequivocal that emissions of the well-mixed greenhouse gases (GHGs) carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) from human activities are the main driver of increases in atmospheric GHG concentrations since the pre-industrial period.
 The accumulation of GHGs in the atmosphere is determined by the balance between anthropogenic emissions, anthropogenic removals, and physical-biogeochemical source and sink dynamics on land and in the ocean.
 This chapter assesses how physical and biogeochemical processes of the carbon and nitrogen cycles affect the variability and trends of GHGs in the atmosphere as well as ocean acidification and deoxygenation.
-It identifies physical and biogeochemical feedbacks that have affected or could affect future rates of GHG accumulation in the atmosphere, and therefore, influence climate change and its impacts.
-This chapter also assesses the remaining carbon budget to limit global warming within various goals, as well as the large-scale consequences of carbon dioxide removal (CDR) and solar radiation modification (SRM) on biogeochemical cycles {Figures 5.1, 5.2}.
+It identifies physical and biogeochemical feedbacks that have affected (or could affect) future rates of GHG accumulation in the atmosphere, and therefore, influence climate change and its impacts.
+This chapter also assesses the remaining carbon budget to limit global warming within various goals, as well as the large-scale consequences of carbon dioxide removal (CDR) and solar radiation modification (SRM) on biogeochemical cycles. {Figures 5.1, 5.2}.

-The Human Perturbation of the Carbon and Biogeochemical cycles
+The Human Perturbation of the Carbon and Biogeochemical Cycles

 Global mean concentrations for well-mixed GHGs (CO2, CH4 and N2O) in 2019 correspond to increases of about 47%, 156%, and 23%, respectively, above the levels in 1750 (representative of the pre-industrial) (high confidence).
-Current atmospheric concentrations of the three GHGs are higher than at any point in the last 800,000 years, and in 2019 reached 409.9 ppm of CO2, 1866.3 ppb of CH4, and 332.1 ppb of N2O (very high confidence).
+Current atmospheric concentrations of the three GHGs are higher than at any point in the last 800,000 years, and in 2019 reached 409.9 parts per million (ppm) of CO2, 1866.3 parts per billion (ppb) of CH4, and 332.1 ppb of N2O (very high confidence).
 Current CO2 concentrations in the atmosphere are also unprecedented in the last 2 million years (high confidence).
-In the past 60 Myr, there have been periods in Earth’s history when CO2 concentrations were significantly higher than at present, but multiple lines of evidence show that the rate at which CO2 has increased in the atmosphere during 1900–2019 is at least 10 times faster than at any other time during the last 800,000 years (high confidence), and 4-5 times faster than during the last 56 million years (low confidence). {5.1.1, 2.2.3; Figures 5.3, 5.4; Cross-Chapter Box 2.1}
+In the past 60 million years, there have been periods in Earth’s history when CO2 concentrations were significantly higher than at present, but multiple lines of evidence show that the rate at which CO2 has increased in the atmosphere during 1900–2019 is at least 10 times faster than at any other time during the last 800,000 years (high confidence), and 4–5 times faster than during the last 56 million years (low confidence). {5.1.1, 2.2.3; Figures 5.3, 5.4; Cross-Chapter Box 2.1}

 Contemporary Trends of Greenhouse Gases

 It is unequivocal that the increase of CO2, CH4, and N2O in the atmosphere over the industrial era is the result of human activities (very high confidence).
 This assessment is based on multiple lines of evidence including atmospheric gradients, isotopes, and inventory data.
-During the last measured decade, global average annual anthropogenic emissions of CO2, CH4, and N2O, reached the highest levels in human history at 10.9 ± 0.9 PgC yr-1 (2010–2019), 335–383 Tg CH4 yr–1 (2008–2017), and 4.2–11.4 TgN yr-1 (2007–2016), respectively (high confidence). {5.2.1, 5.2.2, 5.2.3, 5.2.4; Figures 5.6, 5.13, 5.15}.
+During the last measured decade, global average annual anthropogenic emissions of CO2, CH4, and N2O, reached the highest levels in human history at 10.9 ± 0.9 Petagrams of carbon per year (PgC yr–1, 2010–2019), 335–383 Tg CH4 yr–1 (2008–2017), and 4.2–11.4 TgN yr–1 (2007–2016), respectively (high confidence). {5.2.1, 5.2.2, 5.2.3, 5.2.4; Figures 5.6, 5.13, 5.15}.